dataproofer/Dataproofer/README.md

 Once you select your dataset, you can choose which suites and tests run by turning them on or off.

-Proof your data, get your results, and feel confident about your dataset!
+Proof your data, get your results, and feel confident about your dataset.

 # Getting started making tests for Dataproofer
 ## Bootstrapping